ellesmith88/cookiecutter-pypackage/README.rst

 Generate a Python package project::

     cookiecutter https://github.com/cedadev/cookiecutter-pypackage.git
-    (It may be more appropriate to use the name cedadev instead of your git username)

 cd to the new directory and initialise a git repository here:

     $ git init

 Then: